daranzolin/OLDdaranzolin.github.io/_posts/2017-04-27-nomination-mining.markdown

 and thesaureses consulted.

 While the review process on the whole was a charming experience, the sheer volume of submissions made the work somewhat tedious.
-Yes, each nomination required a human's careful persusal, but it wasn't long before I was imagining a more...programmatic approach.
+Yes, each nomination required a human's careful perusal, but it wasn't long before I was imagining a more...programmatic approach.
 That meant R, and that meant `tidytext`.

 <!--more-->